isomerpages/mlaw-corp/_covid19/08-B-rental-relief.md

 *	Respective tenants would have received the letter on the rental waiver issued by their Government Landlords.
 You may wish to approach your Government landlord directly if you require assistance.

-**7. Will intermediary landlords also receive rental waivers if their tenant is an eligible tenant-occupier?
-What if they do not meet the eligibility criteria for rental relief?**
+<a name="q7">**7.
+Will intermediary landlords also receive rental waivers if their tenant is an eligible tenant-occupier?
+What if they do not meet the eligibility criteria for rental relief?**</a><a href="#a7" title="Return to top">↩</a>

 *	If the eligible tenant-occupier rents the property through an intermediary landlord, all intermediary landlords along the chain will also receive rental waivers in respect of that eligible tenant-occupier for the corresponding period from their immediate landlords, regardless of whether the intermediary landlords meet the eligibility criteria.
 An intermediary landlord’s entitlement to rental waivers is solely dependent on the tenant-occupier’s eligibility.

-**8. What happens if the rent which an intermediary landlord collects from his tenant is higher than the rent he pays to his landlord?
-Will he be required to absorb the difference in granting the rental waivers?**
+<a name="q8">**8.
+What happens if the rent which an intermediary landlord collects from his tenant is higher than the rent he pays to his landlord?
+Will he be required to absorb the difference in granting the rental waivers?**</a><a href="#a8" title="Return to top">↩</a>

 *	An intermediary landlord will be required to provide a full waiver to their tenant according to the applicable rental relief period.

-**9. What if a company is newly incorporated and does not have financial statements for the financial year 2018 or 2019?**
+<a name="q9">**9.
+What if a company is newly incorporated and does not have financial statements for the financial year 2018 or 2019?**</a><a href="#a9" title="Return to top">↩</a>

 *	In such a case, and depending on when the tenant-occupier commenced business, the tenant-occupier should provide its unaudited balance-sheet, profit and loss statement and cash flow statement from the date of commencement of the business (at the prescribed property or any other place), supported by a statutory declaration by the tenant or (if the tenant is an entity) a relevant officer of the tenant.
 Where such documents are unavailable, a tenant can also provide a statutory declaration of its revenue.
 Please see Regulation 4 of the COVID-19 (Temporary Measures) (Rental and Related Measures) Regulations read with Part 1 of the Seventh Schedule for further details.

 *	A statutory declaration made in Singapore must be in the form set out in the First Schedule of the Oaths and Declarations Act (Cap.
 211) and be made before a Commissioner for Oaths or a Justice of the Peace.
 Please refer to the following <a href="http://conp.sg/co-np-directory-listing">link</a> for a directory of Commissioner for Oaths in Singapore and the following <a href="https://www.sgdi.gov.sg/ministries/pmo/departments/jp">link</a> for a directory of Justices of the Peace in Singapore.

-**10. Why has the period of April to May 2020 been chosen as the period for determining the 35% drop in gross income – is it possible to choose a different period for comparison?
+<a name="q10">**10.
+Why has the period of April to May 2020 been chosen as the period for determining the 35% drop in gross income – is it possible to choose a different period for comparison?
 Why is it necessary to compare gross income against the same period year on year?
-What if a tenant was not operational during the April to May 2019 period – how will the drop in revenue be assessed?**
+What if a tenant was not operational during the April to May 2019 period – how will the drop in revenue be assessed?**</a><a href="#a10" title="Return to top">↩</a>

 *	The reason why April to May 2020 is used for the period of comparison is that it corresponds to the period of the Circuit Breaker, and the Additional Rental Relief to be provided by landlords to tenants is intended to provide more help to SME tenants which have been substantially hit by COVID-19.
 The reason why the same period of time for a year on year comparison is used is to account for seasonal fluctuations in revenue.